ahmedtobashahban21/Public-Health/README.md

 # It is evident through this notebook the proportions of air pollutants in many places
     - Explore Phase
-    - Design Phase
-    - Implement Phase
+    - Design and Implement Phase

 - Among these influences are: ['PM2.5', 'PM10', 'NO','NO2', 'NOX', 'CO','OZONO']